szabogabor91/gimlet-website/src/docs/deploy-your-app-to-kubernetes-without-the-boilerplate.md

   host: my-app.mycompany.com
 ```

-In this guide you will use the OneChart Helm Chart to configure your application for deployment.
+In this guide you will use the OneChart to configure your application for deployment.

-Using Gimlet CLI, you can configure OneChart on a GUI, unlike the usual Helm experience of scanning hundreds lines of variable documentation of Helm Charts.
+Using Gimlet CLI, you can configure OneChart on a GUI, unlike the usual Helm experience of scanning hundreds of lines of values.yaml documentation.

 You will also see that thanks to Gimlet's design principles, you won't be locked into Gimlet CLI as it works with common Helm file formats and workflows.